Tip

 - Open Shortest Path First v2 (OSPF):

-OSPF is a link-state routing protocol that automatically locates neighboring IPv4 routers within an autonomous system, typically with multicast, and exchanges routing information for networks reachable through each neighbor.
+OSPF is a link-state interior gateway protocol that automatically locates neighboring IPv4 routers within an autonomous system, typically with multicast, and exchanges routing information for networks reachable through each neighbor.
 OSPF v2 only supports IPv4.

 - Open Shortest Path First v3 (OSPF6):